Nandaka/DanbooruDownloader/readme.txt

     2. Wrong tags type will be displayed before the image url is resolved, as it depends on local tags.xml.

-Q8: Sankaku only download maximum 500 images?
+Q8: Sankaku only download maximum 500 images/20 pages?
 Why the application doesn't download all images? etc.
 A8: You need to supply the login information, see Q7.